JoanCharmant/quill-blender/README.md

 ### Export

 - Export the Blender scene to Quill layers
-    - Grease Pencil objects to Quill paint layers.
+    - Grease Pencil objects to paint layers.
-    - Mesh objects to wireframes.
+    - Mesh objects to painted wireframes.
-    - Armature objects to stick figures.
+    - Armature objects to painted stick figures.
-    - Cameras.
+    - Cameras to cameras.
+    - Empty objects to Quill groups.
 - Export transform keyframes on groups and objects to Quill keyframes.
 - Export Grease Pencil frame by frame animation to Quill drawings.